Developerdavido/flutter_tutorials/README.md

-# flutter_tutorials
+# flutter_tuts

-A new Flutter tutorials project.
+A new Flutter project.

 ## Getting Started